oss-wish-list/oss-wishlist-website/src/content/faq/practitioner-payment.md

 order: 2
 ---

-Practitioners are compensated directly by the Ecosystem Sponsors who sponsor the work:
+Practitioners are compensated directly by the Wishlist Sponsors who sponsor the work:

 - **Direct Payment**: Sponsors pay practitioners directly, not through the platform
 - **Fair Rates**: We provide guidance on market rates to ensure fair compensation